matthewjf/kungfuchess/README.md

 ###### Notes:
 - Knights do not traverse squares and cannot be intercepted
 - Pawns are automatically promoted to Queens
-- En passant does not work
 - A piece may be intercepted by the piece it is attacking (timing this is difficult)
+- En passant does not work after a move (you must take it during its move)

 ### AI Player